Receivables workflow software for the full weekly cycle.

 Connect expected cash timing to the real receivables and billing records behind it.

-The forecast layer builds multi-week views from open invoices and planned billing, then lets teams compare due-date assumptions with behavior-shaped expectations.
+The platform builds multi-week views from open invoices and planned billing, then lets teams compare due-date assumptions with behavior-shaped expectations.

 Team Consistency